cbates8/CompostMonitoringSystem/README.md

 # readSensors.py
   This file can be extended to most sensors that provide an analog output.
 The class is responsible for initializing the MCP3008 analog to digital converter, and provides two abstract functions for calibrating the sensors and mapping the values.

+# sensorCalibration.py
+  This file is responsible for correctly calibrating the moisture sensors.
+This script provides step-by-step instructions to the user to ensure accurate calibration of the sensors.
+Calibration results will be stored in `calibrationValues.csv` to be used to correctly map moisture sensor readings to a moisture percentage.

 # Necessary Libraries:
   - pickleshare